 Many corporations, government agencies, and non-profit organizations have defined application mechanisms and structured processes for selecting interns, as well as established internship programs.
 Such formal internship programs often provide compensation.
 These programs may be a great fit for you, and if so, you should consider applying to them.
-For doctoral students in the sciences, faculty members often have contacts in corporate labs that can also yield paid positions.
+For PhD students in the sciences, faculty members often have contacts in corporate labs that can yield paid positions.

 Know Yourself, Your Skills, and Your Goals